Skip to main content

 What the Kiosk Mode Link Does

-• No progress is saved between sessions on that device
+• No progress is saved between sessions

 • All completions appear as anonymous learners in analytics